-She would start with one of the twisted stone spires of crimson rock near her.
+She decided to start with one of the twisted stone spires of crimson rock near her.
 She would search every single one until she found what she was looking for, something, anything to guide her out of this place.
 She was, if anything, methodical.

 The big one, the leader of these ghouls, threw the chain as soon as he was within a few meters of her.

-“He” was a misnomer, as “it” was a more appropriate term for these things, because from viewing them up close, Michi could tell that they had no discerning characteristics of male or female; they were withered husks of mottled grey, snarling beasts launching forward on spindly limbs and oversized feet and hands.
+“He” was a misnomer, as “it” was a more appropriate term for these things, because upon viewing them up close, Michi could tell they had no discerning characteristics of male or female; they were withered husks of mottled grey, snarling beasts launching forward on spindly limbs and clawed, oversized feet and hands.

 Michi caught the hook of the leader’s chain with her right hand, or rather, the hook pierced through the muscle of her right hand, but still…she had caught it.